kirillrogovoy/promised-pipe/README.md

 ## Examples

-You can play and run all of these examples by `node example.js` (Node 6+ required).
+You can play and run all of these examples by `npm i ramda && node example.js` (Node 6+ required).
-Note that Ramda is an optional dependency and won't get installed when using `npm i promised-pipe`

 Basic example with some simple math:
 ```js